Fetch GCLID from Google Analytics 4 API

 1. You can now go to check your sheet to see report details.

-1. After you refresh your page, you will be able to see a new menu item called “GCLID Report”.
+1. After you refresh your page, you’ll be able to see a new menu item called “GCLID Report”.
 You can create a new sheet and click to the “GCLID Report > Fetch Report” to fetch report in every sheet you want to.

 How to Edit Script for your own GA4 Property

 With this script, we transfer a GA4 report to Google Sheet in the simplest way.
-However, if you use this script without editing, you will encounter errors.
+However, if you use this script without editing, you’ll encounter errors.
 To prevent this, you need to edit the necessary parameters according to your own GA4 specification.

 Your GA4 Property ID